 In addition to the basic premium states assign the experience modification rate.
 This is developed by the state insurance department using the loss experience of the employer.
 A rate of 1.00 is considered average for the industry.
-A poor loss experience will lead to a experience modification factor of greater than 1.0 and a positive loss experience will lead to a mod of less than 1.
+A poor loss experience will lead to an experience modification factor of greater than 1.0 and a positive loss experience will lead to a mod of less than 1.
 Each employer will have a minimum mod which would reflect a zero loss history.

 Discounts, Penalties, And Assessments

-The final step is the application of discounts, penalties and assessments.
+The final step is the application of discounts, penalties, and assessments.
 Credits are determined based on many potential factors.
 A few are: employer safety programs, substance abuse programs, low loss experience.
 Penalties or assessments can be due to poor loss experience, poor operational conditions, OSHA fines and many other causes.

 Final Calculation Formula